rodbs/tournament/README.md

 2. Create user 'ubuntu' if it doesn't exit
 ```
 psql
-create role ubutu with login password ubuntu
+create role ubuntu with login password ubuntu
 ```

-2. Run the script to generate the database schema
+3. Run the script to generate the database schema
 ```
 psql -f tournament.sql
 ```

-3. Example to test it works:
+4. Example to test it works:
  ```
 python
 import tournament